fru-io/handbook/docs/project-management/issue-flow.md

+---
+title: Issue Flow
+description: Internal workflows at DDEV to support the team
+---
 # Issue Flow

 Our product roadmap is managed in Aha.
 Quarterly goals (OKRs) are broken down into Features, which are further broken down into user stories.
 They are planned and slotted quarterly in Aha.
 Once they are ready to be scheduled, they are sent to Github/Zenhub for technical planning.